sk-MM/Ancient-Cyber-Labs-FZCO---Scarab-I/application.md

 Through our Chinese partner, we can confidently source 30,000 radio modules in the next few months – and many more thereafter.

+Due to the current Raspeberry Pi shortage we are working hard on a solution to build the miner using an alternative compute module.
+We have our best team on the case and will hopefully come up with a strong and viable solution shortly.
+This means that we will be able to provide our miners at a quicker pace to the comunity, whilst preserving or achieving a higher processing power for ourt miner.

 ## Detailed Hardware and Software designs